material-components/material-components-web/packages/mdc-textfield/icon/README.md

 Method Signature | Description
 --- | ---
-setAttr(attr: string, value: string) => void | Sets an attribute with a given value on the icon element registerInteractionHandler(evtType: string, handler: EventListener) => void | Registers an event listener on the input element for a given event deregisterInteractionHandler(evtType: string, handler: EventListener) => void | Deregisters an event listener on the input element for a given event notifyIconAction() => void | Emits a custom event "MDCTextField:icon" denoting a user has clicked the icon, which bubbles to the top-level text field element
+setAttr(attr: string, value: string) => void | Sets an attribute with a given value on the icon element registerInteractionHandler(evtType: string, handler: EventListener) => void | Registers an event listener for a given event deregisterInteractionHandler(evtType: string, handler: EventListener) => void | Deregisters an event listener for a given event notifyIconAction() => void | Emits a custom event "MDCTextField:icon" denoting a user has clicked the icon, which bubbles to the top-level text field element

 #### The full foundation API